-Within a.s.r. risk culture is an important element that emphasizes the human side of risk management.
+Within a.s.r. risk culture is an important element that emphasizes the human side of RM.
 The EB has a distinguished role in expressing the appropriate norms and values (tone at the top). a.s.r employs several measures to increase the risk awareness and, in doing so, the risk culture (see chapter B.3.1.5 Risk culture).

-Risk management process
+Risk Management process

-The risk management process contains all activities within the RM processes to structurally 1) identify risks; 2) measure risks; 3) manage risks; 4) monitor and report on risks; and 5) evaluate the risk profile and risk management framework.
-At a.s.r., the risk management process is used to implement the risk strategy in the steps mentioned.
+The RM process contains all activities within the RM processes to structurally 1) identify risks; 2) measure risks; 3) manage risks; 4) monitor and report on risks; and 5) evaluate the risk profile and RM framework.
+At a.s.r., the RM process is used to implement the risk strategy in the steps mentioned.
 These five steps are applicable to the risks within the company to be managed effectively (see chapter B.3.1.6 Risk Management process).

-B.3.1.1 Risk management strategy and risk appetite
+B.3.1.1 Risk strategy and risk appetite